 Shop and dine your way through 30Avenue, a unique upscale district in walking distance from Latitudes and Attitudes.

-In recent years, Walton County, Florida, has placed artificial reefs throughout the Gulf to facilitate new recreational and research activities.
+In recent years, Walton County, Florida, has placed artificial reefs throughout the Gulf to facilitate recreational and research activities.
 Right off the coast of Latitudes and Attitudes ultimate beach house, you will find Cobia Snorkel Reef, easily accessible by kayak, paddleboard or swimming.
-This new fish-shaped reef is home to 94 different ecosystem reefs and expected to provide homes to a wide array of octopi, sea turtles and fish ranging from tiny to huge.
+This fish-shaped reef is home to 94 different ecosystem reefs and expected to provide homes to a wide array of octopi, sea turtles and fish ranging from tiny to huge.

 Video Credit: Visit South Walton